pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

 ===============

-Updates are events that happen in your Telegram account (incoming messages, new channel posts, user name changes, ...) and can be handled by using a callback function, that is, a function called every time an :obj:`Update` is received from Telegram.
+Updates are events that happen in your Telegram account (incoming messages, new channel posts, user name changes, ...) and can be handled by using a callback function, that is, a function called every time an ``Update`` is received from Telegram.

-To set an update handler simply call :obj:`set_update_handler <pyrogram.Client.set_update_handler>` by passing the name of your defined callback function as argument *before* you start the Client.
+To set an update handler simply call :meth:`set_update_handler <pyrogram.Client.set_update_handler>` by passing the name of your defined callback function as argument *before* you start the Client.

 Here's a complete example on how to set it up: